AdamPayzant/webgine/README.md

 # webgine

 A collection of components with the intent to eventually build out a functioning web browser.
-Current development is focused on the sunbeam html engine.
+Current focus is on the groundwork for the coral application and the display interface in sunbeam.

 ## Component Breakdown